zephyr-hhchung/zephyr-hhchung.github.io/index.md

 ### Hallo!
 I study the universe :D

-I am a PhD student studying astronomy at the Max Planck Institute for Radio Astronomy in Bonn.
-My research experience equips for myself my technical skills in analyzing astronomical images and time series data, visulaizing the analysis and interpreting the findings.
-My current focus is to apply moving average processes in modeling the multi-wavelegnth light curves for the black hole in the Galactic Center.
+I am an [astronomy](/astro/) PhD student at the Max Planck Institute for Radio Astronomy in Bonn, Germany.
+I play with (or analyze, model and sometime siumate) data taken from the telescopes.
+The data can be galaxy images, spectra of compact objects, or time series data captured from black holes.

-While my primary focus is on astronomy, I am also driven by a curiosity to solve problems from daily life using machine learning.
-I participated in a machine learning project in classifying 20 most common house plants with deep learning.
-Additionally, I enojy learning new things and my recent interets is to know how to build a scalable ML pipeline on the cloud.
+As an astronomer, I have the chance to visit and observe at different telescope sites and travel around the world to attend conference to share my studyings.
+Besides, I am a big fan of new technologies and I am currently applying [machine learning](/projects/) to solve daily life problems as an effective way to learning it!
+During my leisure time, I enjoy many [hobbies](/activity/) such as running, hackathons, and learning German!

 ### About my name
 Hui-Hsuan Chung is romanized from the three Chinese characters: 鍾 慧萱.